hazemali10/QR-Code-Generator/README.md

   ## 🧠 How It Works
   1. Prompts the user for a URL using **Inquirer**
   2. Generates a QR code using **qr-image**
-  3. Saves the PNG to your project folder
+  3. Saves the PNG to your project folder (alongside a txt file containing your input)
   4. Displays a success message ✅

   ---